 Priyanka & Nick Jonas Have A Good Time At The Caribbean As They Dance & Chill!

-Priyanka Chopra and Nick Jonas tied the knot on December 1, 2018 at the Taj Umaid Bhawan Palace in Jodhpur in both Hindu and Christian traditions and the pictures look straight out of a fairytale and were nothing less than a beautiful dream.
+Priyanka Chopra and Nick Jonas tied the knot on December 1, 2018 at the Taj Umaid Bhawan Palace in Jodhpur in both Hindu and Christian traditions and the pictures look straight out of a fairytale; they were nothing less than a beautiful dream.
 They have redefined couple goals with their romance and love for each other and are now travelling the world to have a good and memorable time with each other.

 Chilling In The Caribbean

-The newly married couple Priyanka Chopra and Nick Jonas are chilling in the Caribbean and Nick Jonas captioned the picture short and sweet as, "Mr. & Mrs. Jonas."
+The newly married couple Priyanka Chopra and Nick Jonas is chilling in the Caribbean and Nick Jonas captioned the picture short and sweet as, "Mr. & Mrs. Jonas."

 Priyanka Chopra Enjoys The Swing